PubHubs/PubHubs/docs/development/GLOBALCLIENT_DEVELOPMENT.md

 # Installing

 For normal use this should automatically be done with the PubHubs deployment and install procedure.
-See `./README.md`.

 For Development or Theming see below.